toolprint/cco-mcp/docs/gaps/superego-backend-migration.md

 This document outlines the comprehensive migration plan for transitioning the cco-mcp frontend to use the superego-mcp backend.
 The migration will be implemented in four incremental phases, starting with an "observe-only" mode and gradually adding human review capabilities while preserving existing UI components.

-**Migration Feasibility**: ✅ **ACHIEVABLE** with significant backend additions **Estimated Timeline**: 8-12 weeks across four phases **Risk Level**: Medium - requires substantial backend changes but maintains frontend stability
+**Migration Feasibility**: ✅ **ACHIEVABLE** with significant backend additions **Estimated Timeline**: 10 weeks (revised from 8-12 weeks) **Risk Level**: Low-Medium (reduced through architectural improvements)

+**Key Improvements Based on Review**:
+- SQLite persistence added for data durability
+- Atomic state management for race condition prevention
+- Simplified Phase 4 for prototype appropriateness
+- Resilience patterns for external service failures

 ## Current State Analysis